rlmtm/CS-IA/README.md

       Use chatGPT API to suggest ways to practice their weaknesses Give a detailed report with comments underneath the transcript (downloadable)
 4. (?
 Maybe ?)
 Page for suggesting studying schedule for revising

+*Install ffmpeg-python module NOT ffmpeg or python-ffmpeg* *Install ffmpeg from website AND set path*